Embark on the journey of a lifetime, millions of years in the making.

-Staying in handmade timber huts each with their own ensuite, Spicers Hidden Peaks is a stunning place to spend your last night with the and views to the mountain range you just conquered in the background.
+Staying in handmade timber huts each with their own ensuite, Spicers Hidden Peaks is a stunning place to spend your last night enjoying the views of the mountain range that you just conquered in the background.

 A celebration dinner is enjoyed by all tonight, sharing stories of the journey and delighting in what you have experienced.

 Your final morning is at your leisure with breakfast from 8am.
 Enjoy some free time before you depart at 10am.

 For 2021 bookings if you have opted for the helicopter transfer you will trace the trail from the sky back to Spicers Hidden Vale if not you can relax on the 1hr drive back to your vehicle (or if travelling by transfer to Brisbane you will leave straight from here).

 For 2022 bookings the heli transfer is included and is a magical way to end your Scenic Rim Trail experience.